 Measure effectiveness using indicators

-In order to achieve or exceed objectives set by management, it is imperative for IT to implement performance indicators and to measure the performance of delivery of services.
+To achieve or exceed objectives set by management, it is imperative for IT to implement performance indicators and to measure the performance of delivery of services.
 The service-level agreement (SLA) allows managers to validate whether or not work is of quality and accomplished on time according to the SLA established with the client.
-In all cases it is important to know customer expectations and ensure that there is an established mutual understanding.
-Other key indicators can support you through implementation of such an approach:
+In all cases, it is important to know customer expectations and ensure that there is an established mutual understanding.
+Other key indicators can support you through the implementation of such an approach:

 - Time needed to launch a new service